MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Software-Installations.md

 ---
 description: This article shows how to use WMI to manage software installed in Windows. ms.date: 12/08/2022
-title: Working with Software Installations
+title: Working with software installations
 ---
-# Working with Software Installations
+# Working with software installations

 Applications that are designed to use Windows Installer can be accessed through WMI's **Win32_Product** class, but not all applications in use today use the Windows Installer.